vmalani27/bvm_internship_project_12/frontend/README.md

-# frontend
+# BVM Manual Inspection Station

-A new Flutter project.
+A frontend-only Material UI Flutter app for manual inspection workflows at BVM.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project provides a modern Material UI shell for frontend development.
+Add your own widgets and content as needed.

 A few resources to get you started if this is your first Flutter project: